How to Track Macros for Beginners

 The USDA and Department of Health and Human Services provide recommendations about the amount of each macronutrient to consume.
 Every five years, they compile the Dietary Guidelines for Americans (DGA).
 According to current guidelines, adults should consume 20-35% of calories from fat, 45-65% of calories from carbohydrates, and 10-35% of calories from protein.

-These three methods allow you to start small and build on your program as you feel comfortable.
+For some people, tracking all three macros is too much when they are first starting out.
+These three alternate methods allow you to start small and build on your program as you feel comfortable.
 Evaluate all three and decide which one is best for you.
 Or better yet, start with method number one and gradually transition to methods two and three before taking on a full macro diet plan.
+You can also give my 5-4-3-2-1 Health Challenge a try.
+It’s a great way to get a head start on healthy eating.

 If you don’t like counting grams or calories, this method is for you.
 It simply involves consuming each macro at every meal or snack and using your plate to guide your food choices.